The Kid's No Good: Recording

 Gibb began recording the album on 15 February 1970 with four songs: "I'll Kiss Your Memory", "The Victim", "Moonlight" and "Summer Ends".
 The latter two were held off the album and instead offered to other artists for later release.
 On 20 February, Gibb recorded "It's Over", also known as "I Just Want to Take Care of You".
-On 22 February he recorded "A Child, A Girl, A Woman", "Mando Bay", "Born", "Clyde O'Reilly" and "Peace in My Mind".
+On 22 February he recorded "A Child, a Girl, a Woman", "Mando Bay", "Born", "Clyde O'Reilly" and "Peace in My Mind".
 On 9 March he recorded "What's It All About", "This Time" and "The Day Your Eyes Meet Mine" and on 23 March he recorded the last two songs, the upbeat pop number "One Bad Thing" and the soft ballad "Happiness".
 Other musicians are uncredited but P. P. Arnold, with whom Gibb was working with at the time, can be heard singing backing vocals on some songs.

 Reception

 "I'll Kiss Your Memory" and its B-side "This Time" from these sessions were released as a single (Polydor in much of the world, Atco in North America) but did not chart.
 The songs "One Bad Thing" and "The Day Your Eyes Meet Mine" were proposed to be released as a single around October 1970.
-Both songs had originally been written by Barry and Maurice Gibb and recorded during the Cucumber Castle sessions but left unused, the versions for his solo album were however new recordings.
-Atco's initial batch of the follow-up single, featuring a sole song-writing credit for Gibb for both songs, were destroyed although a few copies have survived and are considered collectors items today.
+Both songs had originally been written by Barry and Maurice Gibb and recorded during the Cucumber Castle sessions but left unused; the versions for his solo album were, however, new recordings.
+Atco's initial batch of the follow-up single, featuring a sole songwriting credit for Gibb for both songs, were destroyed although a few copies have survived and are considered collector's items today.
 At the last minute it was decided to focus on a new Bee Gees release instead.

 AllMusic's Bruce Eder described "Mando Bay" as 'moody' and "One Bad Thing" as 'Beatlesque' adding "Sounds here are of a piece with the Bee Gees' late sixties output, and they're worth owning by any admirers of the trio who are interested in stretching their legacy as far as possible."